nens/threedi-docs/source/d_building_w_modeller_interface.rst

 To add levee breaches to your model using the 3Di toolbox, please follow the steps below:

 1. Set up a connection with the SQLite or PostgreSQL database of your model (see: :ref:`rasterchecker`).
-2. Click on the 3Di toolbox and select *Step 3 - Modify schematization*.
+2. Click on the 3Di toolbox and select *Step 3 - Modify schematisation*.
 3. Choose *Predict calc points* and select your SQLite or PostgreSQL model from the list.
 Two virtual layers will then be added called *v2_connected_pnt* and *v2_calculation_point*.

 .. image:: image/d_qgisplugin_leveebreaches_predict_calc_points.png